swerling/synfeld/README.txt

 You can pass local variables to erb and haml.

-Partial rendering is trival and is demonstrated in the included sample application file examples/public/erb_files/erb_test.erb.
+Rendering 'partials' is trivial and is demonstrated in the included sample application file examples/public/erb_files/erb_test.erb.

 ==== That's It